haha150/haha150.github.io/wTesla/index.md

 The app is still being developed to finish implementing all features that the official Tesla app has.
 It will continue to receive new features if requested and if Tesla adds additional features.

-## Login
+## Authorization

-Currently, there are 2 ways to login either you provide your refresh token or you have to provide your full token to the app for it to download it and be able to use your account, the token has to be in a specific format, see below snippet:
+Currently, there are 2 ways to Authorize with the Tesla API either you provide your refresh token or you have to provide your full token to the app for it to download it and be able to use your account, the token has to be in a specific format, see below snippet:

 ```
 {